 There’s also more chance of sending out wrong orders, which increases refunds and returns costs.

 However, the challenge is that customisation appeals to customers.
 It gives them more choice, and more control.
 It draws in more subscribers.

 So you have to find a balance between customer appeal and cost to serve.
 Ideally, you offer the customer some choice, but not too much.

-As per our article on design psychology, too much choice puts people off anyway.
+As per our design psychology article, too much choice puts people off anyway.
 Recent research shows that 4 is about the optimal number when it comes to choices.
 This is how many information “chunks” most people can hold in their short term memory.

 Of course, it’s not always possible to just offer 4 options.
 But be careful not to make it too hard to choose.

-Many sites – alcohol or fashion for example – clearly offer more than 4 choices.
-But if so, you should use progressive disclosure (also in our article on design psychology) to help make choosing easier.
+Many categories – alcohol or fashion, for example – clearly offer more than 4 choices.
+But if so, you should use progressive disclosure (also in our design psychology article) to help make choosing easier.
 So, let customers choose the category first (wine), then the type of product (Shiraz) and finally help them narrow down the options (e.g. filter by price or region).
-Breaking the choices into a series of smaller choices makes things easier for customers.
+Breaking the choices into a series of smaller choices makes it easier for customers.

 Frequency and length of subscription